MILESAGO - Stage Shows 1964-75

 Inez Amaya / Nadia Anderson / Wayne Cull / Jennie Cullen / Denni / Clive Doak / Tomay Fields / Geoff Gilmour / Keith Glass/ Karolynn Jean Hill / Timothy Hughes / Audrey Keyes / Chris Keystone / Helen Livermore / Reg Livermore / Graham Lowndes / Berys Marsh / Graham Matters / Wayne Matthews / Paula Maxwell / Terry O'Brien / Karen Petersen / Sharon Redd / Vicky Cobden / Colin Setches / Michael Springfield / Creenagh St Clare / Yola Tehei / John Waters / Stephen Williams / Teddy Williams / Ronnie McCain

-History of the work and its writers
+About the work and its writers

 Rado: "We intended Hair for Broadway.
 We knew that's where it belonged and offered it to many of the established uptown producers.
 It was rejected again and again."

 Naturally they were delighted when producer Joseph Papp approached them and proposed that Hair become the very first production at the under-construction New York Shakespeare Festival Public Theatre; he offered them a limited run of six weeks.
-Papp liked Hair's premise, and suggested that Rado and Ragni develop a score.
-They brought in composer Galt MacDermot, who familiarized himself with the counterculture and music in order to compose the score for the show.
-Hair opened at the Public Theatre on October 17, 1967.
-However, that run soon came to an end, and although review were favourable, the show closed with no new venue to move to.
+Papp liked the premise, and suggested that Rado and Ragni develop a score.
+They brought in composer Galt MacDermot, who familiarized himself with the counterculture and rock music in order to compose the score for the show.

-It was then that jet-setting impresario Michael Butler came to the rescue.
-The scion of a wealthy family with interests in paper, aviation, ranching, banking, utilities, electronics and real estate, Butler's first entry into theatre came in the 50s when he convinced his father to back the original Broadway production of WEST SIDE STORY.
-He was also prominent in the Democratic Party in the 50s and 60s and was an intimate friend and informal adviser to John F. Kennedy.
 Butler saw Hair at the Shakespeare Public Theatre, loved it, and decided to become involved.
-Jointly he and Papp took the bold step of moving Hair to the Cheetah discotheque on Broadway, located where the Roundabout Theatre is today, on Broadway between 45th and 46th Streets.
+Jointly he and Papp took the bold step of moving Hair to the Cheetah discotheque on Broadway, located where the Roundabout Theatre is today on Broadway between 45th and 46th Streets.
 Because Cheetah was a working disco, Hair had to start performances early in the night (7 pm curtain, with no intermission) to clear the floor in time for the dance patrons.
+Eventually, due to financial troubles, Hair had to close, but the team was determined to keep the show alive.
+Butler first tried working in concert with Papp but this feel through:

-Eventually, due to financial troubles, Hair had to close, but the team was determined to keep Hair alive.
-Butler first tried working in concert with Papp: " (We) discussed a first class co-production.
+"(We) discussed a first class co-production.
 We made a deal and then Papp changed the terms.
 He did not believe in its future.
 So I went it alone."

-O'Horgan took three months to recast and rework the show.
-Rehearsals took place at the Ukranian Hall in the East Village, while Butler tried to find a venue.
+In the meantime, the authors revised the book and music, and went into rehearsal again with a new script, new songs and a new director.
+After negotiations between the authors and Butler, final changes were agreed upon, and Tom O'Horgan agreed to become the new director.
+Butler also insisted that Rado take over the role of Claude.
+O'Horgan took three months to recast and rework the show and rehearsals ewere held at the Ukranian Hall in the East Village, while Butler tried to find a venue.
 Finally, he struck a deal with the owner of the Biltmore Theater, located on 47th Street.
 Hair opened on Broadway at the Biltmore on April 29, 1968 and the rest is history.
-It closed on Broadway on July 1, 1972 after 1,742 performances.
+It became one of biggest successes in musical theatre and ran for over four years, and eventually on 1 July 1972 after 1,742 performances.

 After a delay of many years, Butler finally brought Hair to the screen in 1979.
 The movie version was directed by Milos Forman.

-Notes on the Australian Production
+Notes on the original Australian Production

 The Australian production of Hair opened in Sydney on 4 June 1969 at the Metro Theatre, Kings Cross.
 It was unanimously well-reviewed, and despite a minor hitch at the premiere (the auditorium had to be evacuated because of a bomb scare) the star-studded premiere was a major social event, attended by a host of local celebrities who generated almost as much publicity as the show itself -- so much so that the Daily Mirror headlined their story "Two shows for the price of one".